15 November 1917 Revd. Oswald Chambers

 Oswald Chambers as a young man and Evangelist preacher

-Instead he went to Edinburgh where he continued his studies only to transfer his interests to theology which he studied at Dunoon College, Glasgow and developed his skills as an evangelist preacher.
+Instead he went to Edinburgh where he continued his studies only to transfer his interests to theology which he studied at Dunoon College, Glasgow, developing his skills as an evangelist preacher.

 Gertrude, known as 'Biddy'

-In 1906 Oswald went to Japan to preach followed by the United States in 1907 returning to Britain in 1908.
-A passionate speaker he took a philosophical position on ‘speaking with tongues’ and on returning to the US met his future wife Gertrude Hobbs, who was known to her friends as ‘Biddy’.
+In 1906 Oswald went to preach in Japan then the United States in 1907 returning to Britain in 1908.
+A passionate speaker, he took a philosophical position on ‘speaking with tongues’.
+On returning from the US, he met his future wife Gertrude Hobbs, who was known to her friends as ‘Biddy’.
 They married at Eltham Park Baptist Church in 25 May 1910.

 Eltham Park Baptist Church

-From 1911, and at the 1911 Census, Oswald ran the Bible Training College, which he had founded, in Clapham Common.
+From 1911, Oswald ran the Bible Training College in Clapham Common, which he had founded.
 The institution was known for its generosity.

 45 North Side, Clapham Common (Image Capture June 2015) (c) Google Street View 2021

-They lived at 45 North Side, Clapham Common, a 16 Room Bible Training Centre with his wife, domestic servants (a married couple with the roles of butler and cook with their three young children and their nurse maid) and a number of visitors.
+Oswald and Biddy lived at 45 North Side, Clapham Common, a 16 Room Bible Training Centre with domestic servants (a married couple with the roles of butler and cook with their three young children and their nurse maid) and a number of visitors.
+Their daughter, Kathleen, was born in May 1913.

 Cairo Egypt Y.M.C.A (Postcard from the Springfield College Archives and Special Collections).

-In October 1916, Oswald took a post as the YMCA chaplain in Egypt where he ran a popular bible studies course for Australian soldiers; he operated a policy, not popular with the YMCA authorities, of using an honesty box to take contributions rather than expecting soldiers to pay for their refreshments.
+In October 1916, he took a post as the YMCA chaplain in Egypt where he ran a popular bible studies course for Australian soldiers.
+He operated a policy, not popular with the YMCA authorities, of using an honesty box to take contributions rather than expecting soldiers to pay for their refreshments.

 Oswald Chambers as an Army Chaplain in Egypt in 1916

-The following October 1917 Oswald developed intense abdominal pain but resisted going to a hospital as he didn’t want to take up a bed needed by a gravely injured or ill soldier.
-On 29 October, a surgeon performed an emergency appendectomy but a few weeks latter on 15 November 1917 Oswald suffered from a pulmonary hemorrhage and died at 7:00 am that morning.
+In October 1917, Oswald developed intense abdominal pain but resisted going to a hospital as he didn’t want to take up a bed needed by a gravely injured or ill soldier.
+On 29 October, a surgeon performed an emergency appendectomy but a few weeks latter on 15 November 1917 Oswald suffered from a pulmonary haemorrhage and died at 7.00 am that morning.

 Cairo War Memorial Cemetery (c) CWGC 2021